gcedeno/Clustering_Venues_in_Zurich/README.md

 >2. **Additional Data via the Foursquare API**
 > All the data related to venues will be gathered from Foursquare location data using their API.
 [Foursquare](https://foursquare.com/)
 ### Presentation
+>Download the files and open the presentation(.slides.html) in your web browser (Google Chrome suggested).
-From the terminal or command line, use the following expression: jupyter nbconvert Capstone_Project_Presentation.ipynb --to slides --post serve --template output-toggle This should open a tab in your web browser where you can scroll through the presentation.
+>Alternatively you can create a new slide deck from the terminal: From the terminal or command line, use the following expression: jupyter nbconvert Capstone_Project_Presentation.ipynb --to slides --post serve --template output-toggle This should open a tab in your web browser where you can scroll through the presentation.
 Sub-slides can be accessed by pressing 'down' when viewing its parent slide.